-Description of sub-project/component interventions for each site:
+Description of sub-project/component interventions:

-Inthe sub-project area, there is no adequate proper sanitation facility with supply of electricity, water for washing, and easy access to existing sheared toilets.
-Hence, subproject areas community especially at Camp_20, Block:M-35 and M-37 have been suffering for long time for lacking of proper sanitation.
-In addition, existing improper sanitation facilities degreed the quality of surrounding environment as well due to overloaded stress and less maintenance scope.
-In this context, DPHE has decided to meet up the necessity of subproject site people by constructing the community latrine under package EMCRP/ DPHE/WD 06, Camp 20 with ensuring following accessibility:
+In the sub-project area, there is no adequate proper sanitation facility with supply of electricity, water for washing, and easy access to existing sheared latrines.
+Hence, subproject areas community especially at Camp_1E, Block: F have been suffering for long time for lacking of proper sanitation.
+In addition, existing improper sanitation facilities degraded the quality of surrounding environment as well due to overloaded stress and less maintenance scope.
+In this context, DPHE has decided to meet up the necessity of subproject site people by constructing the community latrine under package EMCRP/ DPHE/WD-06, Camp_1E with ensuring following accessibility:

 - Construction of Toilet block with Septic tank, Soak well & hand washing facilities.

 - Sanitary and Water supply works, including 1000L plastic water tank.

 - Internal Electrification, solar systems.

-- Installation of Deep Tubewell
+- Installation of Deep Tube well

 - Supply and Installation of Solar pump

 - Supply sanitary accessories

 - Environmental Mitigation Works

 - Post Commissioning Operation & Maintenance work: (like changing of damaged lock, cleaning of containment chamber, etc.).